sbrl/skyliner/README.md

  - `regex`: RegExp - Regex to match with.
 This is the only required item.
  - `group_index`: Number - The index of the capturing group to use.
 By default the entire matched string is used by the Lexer.
  - `depth_delta`: Number - Delta value to add to the depth in the outline tree.
 Useful for handling brackets etc. to get the hierarchy in the generated outline correct.
+ - `depth_set`: Number - Set the depth to this value if this rule is chosen.
  - `outline`: string - The type of outline item to generate.
 If not specified, no outline item will be generated.
  - `switch_state`: string - The name of the alternate state to switch to.
 This will happen as soon as this item is chosen by the Lexer.
  - `parent_type`: string - The type of direct parent that this rule must have to trigger at all.